devpandya1271/Binance-hedging-bot/README.md

 ## Overview

 This is a grid-based hedging strategy for cryptocurrency futures trading on Binance.
-The strategy implements an automated trading system that can profit from price reversals by creating hedged positions.
+The strategy implements an automated trading system that can profit from price reversals by creating hedged positions with dynamic position sizing based on risk levels.

 ## ⚠️ Important Disclaimer